 - You will be allowed to make a phone call to contact a family member, friend, or bail bondsman.

-- If you think you will get released quickly, you might be allowed to skip the jumpsuit and keep wearing your own clothes, if not you you will have to wear a jumpsuit.
+- If you think you will get released quickly, you might be allowed to skip the jumpsuit and keep wearing your own clothes, if not you will have to wear a jumpsuit.

 Have you been arrested and gone through jail intake?
 If you have, you should share your experience so others can benefit from your story.
 How long did it take?
-What was you treatment like?
+What was your treatment like?
 Can you tell us tips that might help other people that get arrested to get through jail processing?

 Speak Your Mind

 Once you are able to post bail, you will be discharged from jail.
 Getting discharged takes anywhere between 15 minutes to all day.
 Or, simply, the faster bail is posted, the sooner you will get discharged.
 How quickly you get discharged depends on if you’ve been given a bond amount or if a judge must decide on the bail amount.
 For minor offenses, you will simply be booked and released on your own recognizance.
 When you have served your sentence and have a date of your release, expect to be discharged between 9am and noon.

 In the event there is a, or if you have to report to start a sentence, you should follow the law and turn yourself in.
 If it is for a warrant, go to the jail processing area, and tell them that you think there may be a warrant out for your arrest.
 They will do a record check, and if there is one, you will be taken into the sheriff’s custody.
 If you are reporting to serve out your sentence, report to the jail at the time and date that the sentence order states.
 Make sure that you aren’t late.
 Be sure to only bring required items when you go, like a driver’s license or ID, any prescription medication you might take, and a sentencing order from court.